 Autonomous Cargo Handling and Transportation

-The Norwegian Research Council has granted VOCA and partners 12,9 MNOK to develop the next-generation logistical autonomy.
-The project started November 2020 and is planned to be finalised by end of 2023, and aims to interconnect both cranes, fork-lifts, reach stackers and drones to create a safer and more effective logistical operation.
+The Norwegian Research Council granted VOCA and partners 12,9 MNOK to develop the next-generation logistical autonomy.
+The project started November 2020 and was finalised end of 2023.
+The project goal was to develop technology to interconnect cranes, fork-lifts, reach stackers and drones to create a safer and more effective logistical operation.

 Technology